-The Participant Pathways Research (2022 – 2026) is part of the Evaluation of Workforce Australia employment services.
-Participants in Workforce Australia Online or Workforce Australia Services who choose to participate in the research will complete one survey every six months over four years and may also be invited to participate in focus groups and interviews.
+The Workforce Australia Participant Pathways Research (2022 – 2026) is part of the Evaluation of Workforce Australia employment services.
+Participants in Workforce Australia Online or Workforce Australia Services who choose to participate in the research may be asked to complete one survey every six months until 2026 and may also be invited to participate in focus groups and interviews.
 This research aims to understand participants’ experiences of mainstream employment services and inform the continued development of Workforce Australia policies, programs, and services.

 On this page:

-The Participant Pathways Research is part of the Evaluation of Workforce Australia Employment Services (2022 – 2028).
+The Workforce Australia Participant Pathways Research is part of the Evaluation of Workforce Australia Employment Services (2022 – 2028).
 It will:

 - involve more than 8000 employment services participants over four years

-- invite participants to complete a survey and/or interview or focus group every six months over four years
+- invite participants to complete a survey and/or interview or focus group every six months until 2026

 - assess the quality, appropriateness, and effectiveness of Workforce Australia Online and Workforce Australia Services.